zdravkov/kendo-docs/aspnet-mvc/troubleshooting.md

 		.Render();
 	%>

-## Nesting Kendo UI wrappers produces a server-side exception when using the Razor view engine
+## Nesting Kendo UI MVC wrappers produces a server-side exception when using the Razor view engine

 This can happen if there are nested `<text>` tags, which is not allowed by the Razor view engine.
 The following exception is thrown: **Inline markup blocks cannot be nested.
 Only one level of inline markup is allowed**.